ethereumclassic/ethereumclassic.github.io/content/why-classic/proof-of-work/index.en.md

 Subtle game theory bugs and exploits in blockchains are extremely difficult, in some cases impossible to identify, test and eliminate before going into production.
 One major defense is adhering to the sound technical principle of [Keep It Simple, Stupid](https://en.wikipedia.org/wiki/KISS_principle), an approach that is abandoned by Proof of Stake projects when they reject the simple elegance Proof of Work and embrace more complex and exploitable alternatives that offer little to no pragmatic benefit to the network.

+### Money isn't Power

+The ultimate source of security on Proof of Work networks is a combination of electricity and hardware manufacturing distribution.
+Both of these are distributed geographically and for large Proof of Work networks like Bitcoin, the resources required to muster an attack against the network are for outside the means of any organization, including nation states; they either do not have enough electricity going spare and/or are unable to secure the hardware required to mount an attack.

+This is why the high energy usage of Proof of Work network is not "wasted", instead, the high energy usage is what secures the network against attack, by making such attacks prohibitively expensive or logistically impossible.

+In contrast, Proof of Stake chains are vulnerable to a whole suite of economic attacks based around finance and the value of the network.
+Unlike mining hardware and electricity, in fiat systems, capital can be printed out of thin air, and the economic levers available to central banks and other organizations that may be threatened by blockchain technology are vast and sophisticated.
+The value of all Proof of Stake networks combined is a tiny drop compared to the wider economy, which has massive swathes of liquid capital that borrowed, leveraged, and put to use by a single just a single company with a chip on their shoulder.

+Modern financial institutions who are threatened by blockchain technology are sure to wage economic war against Proof of Stake and can not just mess with the price but potentially cause system failure; by creating derivative markets and manipulating prices, they are able to buy up voting rights on the network and destroy or manipulate the ability to reach consensus through staking attacks.

 ### 33% Attacks

 Proof of Stake chains can be permanently disrupted if an attacker acquires 33% of staked assets, which is necessarily less than 33% of all coins.